Services and Efforts

 Food Pantry

-Twenty-five years ago, a small group of parishioners at Holy Family Catholic Church saw a need to provide food to the less fortunate.
-They were following Christ’s command to “feed the hungry”.
-They delivered food from the back of a truck to those in need, made Home Visits and set the foundation for what would become St. Vincent de Paul, Holy Family Conference.
+Over 30 years ago, a small group of parishioners from Holy Family Catholic Church in Orlando saw a need to provide food to the less fortunate in the community.
+Following Christ’s command to ‘feed the hungry”, they set the foundation for what would become St. Vincent de Paul, Holy Family Conference.
+Together they started delivering food donations out of the back of a truck and making home visits to evaluate needs.

 Home Visits